jeremiahsnapp/dev-lxc/README.md

 each container.
 You need to make sure that you configure the mount entries to be appropriate for your environment.

-The same goes for the paths to each package.
+The same goes for the paths to each Chef package.
 The paths that are provided in the default configs are just examples.
 You need to make sure that you have each package you want to use downloaded to appropriate directories that will be available to the container when it is started.

 I recommend downloading the packages to a directory on your workstation.
 Then configure the `dev-lxc-platform` `Vagrantfile` to mount that directory in the Vagrant VM.
-Finally, configure the cluster's YAML config mount entries to mount the Vagrant VM directory into each container.
+Finally, configure the cluster's mount entries to mount the Vagrant VM directory into each container.

-## Upgrade dev-lxc gem
+## Update `dev-lxc` gem

-To upgrade the dev-lxc gem at any time you can run `gem uninstall -x dev-lxc` inside the Vagrant VM and then reprovision the VM using `vagrant provision`.
+Run `gem update dev-lxc` inside the Vagrant VM to ensure you have the latest version.

 ## Background